Determining the Composition of Relativistic Jets from Polarization Maps: Self-Similar Stationary Semi-Analytic Model

 \section{Self-Similar Stationary Semi-Analytic Model}

 In order to implement our formalism to yield observables such as Stokes maps and electric vectors on the polarization plane, we employ a semi-analytic model abstracted from the low $\beta$, high $\sigma\ (=\mathrm{magnetic\ flux\ density}/\mathrm{particle\ flux\ density})$ jet flow only $\lesssim 100M$ from the black hole in a GRMHD jet simulation with dipole magnetic field and thick, magnetically arrested disk initial conditions described in \citet{McKinney2009,McKinney2012}.
 Our model is stationary ($\frac{\partial}{\partial t}=0$) and axisymmetric ($\frac{\partial}{\partial \phi}=0$).
 This well approximates the azimuthally averaged simulation MHD variables in the jet region.
-For the parabolic jet in this model, the self-similarity variable is $\xi=\frac{s^2}{z}$.
+For the parabolic jet in this model, the self-similarity variable is $\xi=\frac{s^2}{z}$ , where $s$ is cylindrical radius and $z$ altitude in our cylindrical coordinate system (cf. Fig. \ref{PolarizationAxes}).

 We express-- in cylindrical coordinates-- the magnetic flux $\Phi=\Phi(\xi(s,z))$, current $I=I(\xi(s,z))$ and fieldline angular velocity $\vec{\Omega}_B(\xi(s,z))$, and relate jet variables to these: